Juanmartin1111/future-projects-se-jr/README.md

 # future-projects-se-jr
-Fute project on Software Engineering class of 2020
+This repository contains all future projects of my Software Engineering class of 2020